TAXES AND FEES

 This party is responsibly for looking over and authenticating all documents in relation to the sale.
 They also write up the “Atto di Vendita”.

-If you do not speak Italian, you need to have a translator during the proceedings with the notary.
+If you do not speak Italian, you will need to have a translator with you during the proceedings with the notary.

-Typically this is all taken care of by the notary or real estate agents, if present, so you do not have to hire someone.
+Typically this is will all be taken care of by the notary or the real estate agents, so you will not have to hire someone.

 FUNDAMENTAL PLAYER IN REAL ESTATE

-The notaries in Italy function in all areas of law including inheritance, local authority proceedings, corporate business, family court, etc.
+The notaries in Italy work in all areas of law including inheritance, local authority proceedings, corporate business, family court, etc.

-The state of Italy employs these public officers for many different authentication procedures in a variety of instances.
+The government of Italy employs these public officers for many different authentication procedures in a variety of instances.

-They provide a seal of legality and authenticity to the documents involved and insure the smoothest and completely legal aspects of all respective instances.
+They provide a seal of legality and authenticity to the documents involved and ensure all the appropriate laws are followed.

-Although the Italian State ‘employes’ them, they are not paid for by the government.
-The government has determined fixed rates for which they must be paid but the fees are paid for by the buyer in the transaction.
+Although they are employed Italian State, they are not paid by the government.
+The government has determined fixed rates for which they must be paid but the fees are paid by the buyer in the transaction.

 If you would like to contact a lawyer or attorney, you are looking for a avvocato, not a notaio.